Miramichi Folksong Festival

 Although the festival now is an important draw for local tourism, and features some mainstream talent, the original and primary purpose of the festival is to preserve local culture; thus, highlights of the festival include many amateur, often elderly, local performers.

-Traditional lyrics and music highlighted by the festival have been preserved in the 1968 book Songs of Miramichi and in several recordings, including a 1962 Folkways Records album produced by Louise Manny.
+Traditional lyrics and music highlighted by the festival were preserved in the 1968 book Songs of Miramichi and in several recordings, including a 1962 Folkways Records album produced by Louise Manny.

-Allan Kelly (September 23, 1903- October 1, 2008) was one of the most popular singers and ardent supporters of the Festival.
+Allan Kelly (23 September 1903 - 1 October 2008) was one of the most popular singers and ardent supporters of the Festival.
 One of his earliest performances, The Petit Moine, is recorded on the 1962 album.

-Raymond and Frank Estey, brothers from Sevogle N.B, sang each year.
-Afterword, the Esteys entertained the crowd by telling their famous ghost stories.
+Raymond and Frank Estey, brothers from Sevogle, New Brunswick, sang each year.
+Afterward, the Esteys entertained the crowd by telling their famous ghost stories.